MikroElektronika/mikrosdk_click_v2/clicks/eink290inch/DETAILS.md

 ## Examples Description

-> This application demonstrates the use of eINK click board.
+> This application demonstrates the use of eINK Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures the click board for 2.90 inch eINK display.
+> Initializes the driver and configures the Click board for 2.90 inch eINK display.
 > After that, if the TEXT mode is supported, shows a desired text messages on the display.

 ```c